-LogoArchive Issue 4 by BP&O
+LogoArchive Issue 4

 The first issue of LogoArchive was conceived, designed and sent to the printers within a day.
 It was inspired by a panel discussion that took place the day before at Somerset House as part of the exhibition Print!
 Tearing It Up.
 Following a successful launches of the first, second, third and Extra Issue, LogoArchive returns with its fourth release.
 This is dedicated to the symbols of architecture and features a cover symbol by Tomoko Miho for Omniplan.